BhagyaV3/LE-CSSD-1202/README.md

    - Contact
       - Change background to solid/gradient
       - Have separate colorful divs with our information in them (and facials)
+   - About
+     - Sort all the information into divs
+  - Resources
+     - If necessary, do research to sort the widgets and everything else accordingly
+   - Navigation Bar
+      - Finalize the navigation bar with Shlok
 - Shlok:
    - Make dark mode
    - Make the input widgets within the foot widgets
+   - Make custom error messages
+- Atheen:
+  - Finalize the Resources pages
+  - Finalize the research